awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/copy-launch-config.md

 1. On the navigation pane, under **AUTO SCALING**, choose **Launch Configurations**\.

-1. Select the launch configuration you want to copy and choose **Copy to launch template**\.
-This sets up a new launch template with the same name and options as the launch configuration you selected\.
+1. Select the launch configuration you want to copy and choose **Actions, Copy to launch template**\.
+This sets up a new launch template with the same name and options as the launch configuration that you selected\.

 1. For **New launch template name**, you can use the name of the launch configuration \(the default\) or enter a new name\.
 Launch template names must be unique\.

 1. \(Optional\) To create an Auto Scaling group using the new launch template, select **Create an Auto Scaling group using the new template**\.
-For more information, see [Creating an Auto Scaling Group Using a Launch Template](create-asg-launch-template.md)\.
+For more information, see [Creating an Auto Scaling group using a launch template](create-asg-launch-template.md)\.

-1. Choose **Submit**\.
+1. Choose **Copy**\.

 After creating your launch template, you can update your existing Auto Scaling groups, as needed, with the launch template that you created\.
-For more information, see [Replacing a Launch Configuration with a Launch Template](replace-launch-config.md)\.
+For more information, see [Replacing a launch configuration with a launch template](replace-launch-config.md)\.